MicrosoftDocs/memdocs/memdocs/intune/fundamentals/get-started-with-intune.md

 5. **[Add users](users-add.md)** and **[add groups](groups-add.md)**.

    You can manually add users or use hybrid identity and Azure AD Connect to sync your on-premises user accounts with Intune.
 You can also give admin roles to specific users.
-Users are required unless your devices are "userless" devices, such as kiosk or dedicated devices.
+Users are required unless your devices are "userless" devices, such as kiosk or dedicated devices commonly used by frontline workers.

-   Azure AD groups are used to simplify how you manage devices and users in Intune.
-Using groups, you can do many different tasks.
+   Azure AD groups can simplify how you manage devices and users in Intune.
 For example, your organization wants to require a specific app on Android devices.
-You can create an Android devices group and deploy a policy with this app to the group.
+You can create an Android devices group and deploy a policy with this app to your group.

 6. **[Assign licenses](licenses-assign.md)**.
 For users or devices to enroll in Intune, they require an Intune license.

-The following articles can help:
+The following articles are good resources:

 - [Deployment guide: Setup or move to Microsoft Intune](deployment-guide-intune-setup.md)
 - [Set up Microsoft Intune](setup-steps.md)